-During prolonged, overwhelming, ongoing and seemingly inescapable abuse, trauma gets stuck and stored in the cells of our body.
+During prolonged, overwhelming and seemingly inescapable abuse, trauma gets stuck and stored in the cells of our body.
 The good news is that the body CAN heal and our nervous systems can be rewired.

 - Yoga: Yoga helps us to get in touch with our bodies.
-When I feel that I have stress and anxiety building up in my body, I crave the opportunity to do yoga and stretch it out.
 During the 4F (flight, fight, freeeze, fawn) response to a threat, the body tightens and contracts.
 Stretching helps to resolve this.

 - Singing: Relating to a song and getting lost in the lyrics can be an effective way to process our emotions.

 - Expressing emotion: Tears can be very relieving.
 Toxins are released from our bodies in the tears when we cry.